brave-intl/bat-usermodel/README.md

 The category space is flat.

 A two-level category space may be implemented by using a seperate class for each subcategory.

-Subcategories may be mapped to a common supercategory using induction.
+Subcategories may be mapped to a common supercategory using a taxonomy json/locale file, which maps categories to subcategories.

+   The original class taxonomy was a flat taxonomy.
+It was fully defined by prior.json.
+   Taxonomies with subcategories need to encode this in taxonomy.json.
+   The vectors of subcategories will be keyed by catogory aka..
+   { "category": ["subcat1", "subcat2", ....] ...

 # API
-The currenbt interface is synchronous.
+The current interface is synchronous.

 ## Constants